 Before we begin to understand forward integration, we need first to understand vertical integration because forward integration is essentially a type of vertical integration.

-Forwards Integration, a type of vertical integration, happens when a company moves forward in the supply chain by acquiring or merging with a company on the distribution or retail end.
-To better understand how Forward Integration exactly works, let’s check out two different examples of the same.
+To better understand how Forward Integration exactly works, let’s check out three different examples of the same.

 Forward Integration Examples